cocuts/rl-mario/README.md

 # Mario Q-Learning AI

 This project implements a Q-Learning AI agent that learns to play Super Mario Bros.
 The agent can learn from both human gameplay and its own experiences, creating an interactive learning environment.
+We have plans to also introduce a DQN agent.

 ## Features